-We continue to work to ensure that our workforce, including our Senior Leadership Team, is representative of the diverse population in our County.
+BHRS firmly believes in and is committed to the development of a diverse workforce that is representative of the population service area.
+We continue to work to ensure that our workforce, including our administration and Senior Leadership Team, is representative of those diverse populations.